-The South Korean Ministry of Food and Drug Safety (MFDS) recently published its risk assessment of BPA in the peer-reviewed scientific journal Environmental Research.
+In October 2016, the South Korean Ministry of Food and Drug Safety (MFDS) published its risk assessment of BPA in the peer-reviewed scientific journal Environmental Research.
 The MFDS is a government agency that is responsible for promoting public health by ensuring the safety of foods and other products.

 MFDS concludes: “There is no health concern for any age group from current levels of exposure to BPA.”